Disciplined Agile

 The product owner is the person who connects two key functions and associated groups of people: the ones who identify what value is needed (the business) and the ones who determine how and implement it (development team).

-• To the business, the product owner represents the development team: the value that has been realized and the needs they have.
+- To the business, the product owner represents the development team: the value that has been realized and the needs they have.

-The product owner is the proxy for the customer, the go between for those who define value at the minimum business increment level, primarily product managers, and those who implement value into working software, the development teams.
+The product owner is the proxy for the customer, the go-between for those who define value at the minimum business increment level, primarily product managers, and those who implement value into working software, the development teams.
 Seen this way, the product owner is like the transmission of a car.

-• The product owner connects the engine to the wheels by answering the development team’s questions about the value they will implement.
-The product owner is the team’s main source for insights into customer and stakeholder motivation.
-The product owner helps the team know just what the end customer or the enterprise is expecting of their products.
+- The product owner is the team’s primary source for insights into customer and stakeholder motivation.
+The product owner helps the team know what the end customer or the enterprise is expecting of their products or services, what is involved in realizing value from the product or service.

 A Note About Roles